 A careless, negligent action by a doctor, nurse, or hospital worker can change your life forever.
 Thousands of individuals are harmed by employees at doctor’s offices and in hospitals each year.
 If you were injured or harmed by a medical mistake that could have been avoided, you may be eligible to seek compensation from the party responsible.
-A skilled and experienced West Virginia medical malpractice lawyer can make this possible.
+A skilled and experienced Charleston medical malpractice lawyer can make this possible.

 The basic premise of medical malpractice law states that medical workers have a professional and legal duty to provide a certain degree of care and exercise skill when providing healthcare services to patients.
-When a doctor, nurse, or other type of medical professional fails to do this and causes injury and/or death instead, the mistake or error is said to be an act of medical malpractice.
+When a doctor, nurse, or other type of medical professional fails to do this and causes injury and/or death instead, the mistake or error is said to be an act of malpractice.

-Medical malpractice happens due to a wide variety of reasons, many of which are tied to hospital and medical facility understaffing.
+Medical mistakes happen due to a wide variety of reasons, many of which are tied to hospital and medical facility understaffing.
 When a facility doesn’t staff enough doctors, nurses, or other workers, care begins to suffer.
 It’s easier for employees to make mistakes when they are juggling more patients than they can comfortably handle.
 Other factors that often lead to malpractice include employees who are distracted, overtired, or simply careless when they should be paying better attention to their work.

 The Different Types of Medical Malpractice